Towards Strategic Leadership 2025 gives an intensive grounding in self-knowledge and leadership

 Public sector leaders need to know how to reflect, think strategically and understand human psychology to shape teams that can tackle complex challenges.

-ANZSOG’s Towards Strategic Leadership Express (TSL Express) program is a condensed, intensive version of the popular TSL Program – presented by experienced facilitators Robbie Macpherson, Jill Charker and Jason Ardler, with input from Paul ‘t Hart – offering a mix of practical approaches to leadership and a contemporary leadership theory.
+ANZSOG’s Towards Strategic Leadership (TSL) program for 2025 – presented by experienced facilitator Robbie Macpherson – plus a range of guest contributors – will offer a mix of practical approaches to leadership and a contemporary leadership theory.

-TSL Express will be delivered in three online sessions plus a four-day intensive in Sydney starting on 22 August.
+TSL will be delivered in five online sessions (including orientation on 22 September) plus a four-day intensive in Melbourne from 7-10 October.
 Participants will leave the program with a better ability to identify the strategically important tasks among the noise of day-to-day work, and a boost in confidence and self-knowledge.

-Mr. Macpherson said that TSL Express is a program based on the idea that leaders need to build time for reflection into their daily work.
+Mr. Macpherson said that TSL program is based on the idea that leaders need to build time for reflection into their daily work.

 “We need to challenge this idea that sometimes it’s a bit indulgent to reflect.
 I think it’s critical in the leadership work.
 And almost paradoxically, the busier we are and the higher the demand, the more necessary it is,” he said.